TangentFoxy/guard13007.com/ReadMe.md

 ## Config

-- `githook true` must be set for the hook to do anything.
+- `githook "branch"` must be set for the hook to do anything (will default to "master" if a non-string truthy value is used).
 - `githook_secret "secret"` must be set with the secret for the hook.

 Assumes you are using MoonScript and have `moonc` available.
 Will attempt to